Euclideon/udSDKUnity/README.md

 ```
 It may work in other versions of Unity, but no guarantee is provided for this.
 Please ensure you have one of the tested versions installed.

-### Installation - New or Existing Project
-The fastest way to install udSDK for Unity is to go [here](https://Euclideon.com/unity) and follow the onscreen instructions.

 ### Installation - Github Samples
 1. Download and extract the latest udSDK package from [here](https://udstream.euclideon.com) using your license credentials.
 You can obtain a free account [from our website](https://www.euclideon.com/free-development-resources/)